Imaging transient molecular configurations in UV-excited diiodomethane: Results and discussions

-Next, we select only those events with kinetic energy of $\mathrm{CH_{2}^{+}}$ ionic fragment above 13 eV from Fig.~\ref{fig:KE1delayLargeAngle} and plot the sum of the KEs of the two iodine fragments as a function of pump-probe delay in Fig.~\ref{fig:KE23SumSrtRng}(a).
-The plot reveals two contributions: an intense feature with a sum KE between 10 and 17 eV (marked by the red rectangle), and a much weaker feature at a higher sum KE, marked by the green rectangle, which contains approximately 7\% of the events in the intense feature.
-The projection in panel (b) reveals that these two contributions (blue line) are shifted toward lower and higher energies, respectively, compared to the sum KE of the unpumped molecules (red dotted line).
+Next, we select only those events with kinetic energy of $\mathrm{CH_{2}^{+}}$ ionic fragment above 13~eV from Fig.~\ref{fig:KE1delayLargeAngle} and plot the sum of the KEs of the two iodine fragments as a function of pump-probe delay in Fig.~\ref{fig:KE23SumSrtRng}(a).
+The plot reveals two contributions: an intense feature with a KE sum between 10 and 17~eV (marked by the red rectangle), and a much weaker feature at a higher KE sum, marked by the green rectangle, which contains approximately 7\% of the events in the intense feature.
+The projection in panel (b) reveals that these two contributions are shifted toward lower (solid line, red section) and higher energies (solid line, green section), respectively, compared to the KE sum of the unpumped molecules (black dotted line).
 The integrated yield inside the green region of interest as a function of the pump-probe delay is shown as green line in Fig.~\ref{fig:KE23SumSrtRng}(c).
-Based on the simulations shown in Fig.~\ref{fig:SimKESumAng}(b), we assign the events with the higher sum KE to molecular geometries resembling the iso-$\mathrm{CH_{2}I_{2}}$ structure predicted by Borin \textit{et al.}, which have a slightly smaller I-I distance than geometries resulting from the dissociation of $\mathrm{CH_{2}I_{2}}$.
-Fig.~\ref{fig:KE23SumSrtRng}(c) shows that the occurrence of these structures peaks at a delay of approximately 120 fs and quickly decays again on a similar time scale.
-Analysis of the pump-probe data recorded at a pump wavelength of 330 nm, following the exact same steps as described above (see section II in SM), yields the blue dashed line in Fig.~\ref{fig:KE23SumSrtRng}(c), which shows the same behavior as the data at 290 nm except for possibly a subtle shift towards slightly longer delays, which is at the borderline of statistical significance for the present data set.
+Based on the simulations shown in Fig.~\ref{fig:SimKESumAng}(b), we assign the events with the higher KE sum to molecular geometries resembling the iso-$\mathrm{CH_{2}I_{2}}$ structure predicted by Borin \textit{et al.}, which have a slightly smaller I--I distance than geometries resulting from the dissociation of $\mathrm{CH_{2}I_{2}}$.
+To quantify the change in the I--I distance, we calibrate the relationship between the KE sum of the two I$^{2+}$ ions and the I--I distance using Coulomb explosion simulations with varied I--I distances.
+Applying this calibration to the experimental data yields an estimated I--I distances of $\sim$3.0~Å for the events with high KE sum and $\sim$4.6~Å for the events with low KE sum (see Fig.~S8), compared to $\sim$3.58~Å in the equilibrium geometry.
+Fig.~\ref{fig:KE23SumSrtRng}(c) shows that the occurrence of these iso-$\mathrm{CH_{2}I_{2}}$-like structures peaks at a delay of approximately 120~fs and quickly decays again on a similar time scale.
+Analysis of the pump-probe data recorded at a pump wavelength of 330~nm, following the exact same steps as described above (see Sec.~III in SM), yields the blue dashed line in Fig.~\ref{fig:KE23SumSrtRng}(c), which shows the same behavior as the data at 290~nm except for possibly a subtle shift towards slightly longer delays, which is at the borderline of statistical significance for the present data set.
+We focus on the 290~nm results (which have superior statistics and signal-to-noise ratio due to the higher absorption cross section at 290~nm\cite{KaderiyaImagingSpectroscopy}) in the main text, while noting that the 330~nm data, which is shown in more detail in the SM, exhibit qualitatively similar dynamics, as can be seen in Fig.~\ref*{fig:KE23SumSrtRng}(c).